You are $75 away from free shipping

 Sorry, you must log in to save an item.

-You could own the prettiest eye shadows in the world and a foundation that perfectly matches your skin tone, but if you don’t have the right tools to apply your makeup, you’d be out of luck.
-And it turns out that there are quite a few different makeup brushes and makeup blenders out there that can help you bring your favorite makeup looks to life—and make application a whole lot easier.
-Here, our comprehensive brush and blender guide.
+You could own the prettiest eye shadows in the world and a foundation that perfectly matches your skin tone, but if you don’t have the right tools to apply your makeup, you’re not going to get very far.
+No matter how amazing your products are, it all comes down to application.
+And it turns out there are quite a few different makeup brushes and makeup blenders out there that can help you bring your favorite makeup looks to life, not to mention make application a whole lot easier.
+Here, our comprehensive makeup brush and makeup blender guide will help you sort out what’s what.
 You’re about to become a makeup brush and makeup blender pro!

 Have dark circles in need of disguising?
-This small, flat, rounded-tip brush should be used to apply concealer under your eyes.
+This small, flat brush with rounded bristles can be used to apply concealer under your eyes.

 Due to its dense design, the short, stubby kabuki brush can be used to apply foundation and face powder for a seamless effect.

-For a super-precise lipstick application, don’t apply color straight from the tube—use a precision lip brush instead.
-The plush, tapered bristles can make application more precise, as well as help to soften the edges of your lips for a more natural look.
+For a super-precise lipstick application, don’t apply color straight from the tube—use a precision lip brush.
+The plush, tapered bristles are extremely helpful when it comes to coloring inside the lines, plus they’ll help to soften the edges of your lips for a more natural look.